cloudify-cosmo/cloudify-cli/README.md

 - is_verbose_output - A flag for setting verbose output (Optional)
 - timeout: operation timeout in seconds (Optional, The execution itself will keep going.
 It is the CLI that will stop waiting for it to terminate)
-- force: A flag indicating whether the workflow should execute even if there is an ongoing execution for the provided deployment (default: false)
+- force: A flag indicating the workflow should execute even if there is an ongoing execution for the provided deployment (Optional)

 **Example:** `cfy deployments execute install -d my-deployment`